FvL69/AWS_CDK_Projects/multi-tier-architecture/includes/documentation/project_documentation.md

    **Findings:**
    Creating a new class called IamStack() with the necessary parameters for cross stack references for the local
-   constructs and inheritance from its parent class, the MultiTierArchitecture class, through the NestedStack class parameter.
+   constructs and inheritance from the NestedStack class designating it as a nested stack from the main stack.
    The IamStack instance in the main stack will be treated as a single construct, as part of all the other constructs
    in the stack.
 It also brings it into the main stacks scope for deployment.